 Promptness is a trait to be developed.
 Parents, through their efforts, help develop this trait in children.
 A student is considered tardy if not in the classroom when the second bell rings at 7:50 a.m.
 The student should report to the office to obtain a tardy slip.
 Tardiness interferes with a child’s progress in school and constitutes a disturbance for all members of the class.
 Parents are urged to make every effort to have their children at school on time.
 A student reporting late or tardy to school due to a dentist or doctor appointment must have a note from the doctor or dentist to prevent being marked unexcused tardy for that day.
 A parent or responsible party is to remain with the student until they are admitted to the building.

 Excessive tardiness to school is disruptive.
 For grades PK-8, four unexcused tardies per nine weeks will result in a monetary penalty.
 If tardiness continues, a conference may be scheduled with the parents and the principal.

 The curriculum will follow diocesan requirements regarding basic materials, specific courses and time allotments.
 A planned instructional program will lead to discovering and developing the abilities of each student.

-IC offers a balanced curriculum including Religion, Language Arts, Spelling, Reading, English, Science, Mathematics, Social Studies, Art, Music, Physical Education, Spanish, Computer Technology and such electives as deemed practical and helpful.
+IC offers a balanced curriculum including Religion, Language Arts, Spelling, Reading, English, Science, Mathematics, Social Studies, Art, Music, Physical Education, Spanish, Computer Technology and such electives deemed practical and helpful.

 Homework is a necessary part of each student’s educational program.
 One of the most important objectives of education is to teach the student how to study.
 Parents can help their child attain this objective by: